-When Showtime announced the revival of its popular, LGBT+ series The L Word earlier this year, the press release was met with mixed reactions.
-The show originally aired in 2004, and was the first to focus entirely on the lesbian and LGBT+ community in Los Angeles.
+When Showtime announced the revival of its popular, LGBTQ+ series The L Word earlier this year, the press release was met with mixed reactions.
+The show originally aired in 2004, and was the first to focus entirely on the lesbian and LGBTQ+ community in Los Angeles.

 Tina and Bette’s social circle mainly consists of openly lesbian and bisexual women including Alice (Leisha Hailey), Shane (Katherine Moennig) and Marina (Karina Lombard).
 On her first night in LA, Jenny plays peeping-tom when Shane and one of her latest conquests use Bette and Tina’s pool for a steamy sex session.
 Excited by the voyeuristic experience, she relays everything she has seen to Tim as a means of foreplay – Shane’s sex-life has essentially become a visual for the straight couple to get off on.